 Pick a Good Niche – The first step is to brainstorm and decide what product or service you want to sell.
 In deciding which niche to choose, you must consider its marketability, demand, competition, pricing, and market status.
 You’d also want to consider knowing the available suppliers since your profitability will highly rely on the available suppliers within your area or market.
 Plus, you must ensure that it should be something with continuous customer demand.
-To get started, here's a list on the 99 best niches for eCommerce.

 Check the Competition

 Before you start in eCommerce, you must scout the market for the competition.
 Here, you must verify if there’s an existing player that’s monopolizing the market.
 If that’s the case, it might be wise to look for another niche since it might be challenging to penetrate the market.
 The key here is to look for a market gap and check if you can fill the gap by addressing the areas not served by the other players; that way, you can easily penetrate the market.